Your cat probably has a life expectancy of twelve to 18 years. That’s a pretty long time, but it’s not nearly enough.

 If you can feed your cat natural foods, you should.
 It’s a great way to help your cat live longer.

-Just like with humans, when we feed our cats processed foods like kibble and canned cat foods, we aren’t providing the most nutritious meals we can.
-Even the best cat foods aren’t always going to be as healthy as feeding your cat natural foods like chicken or fish from the grocery store.
+Just like with humans, when we feed our cats processed foods like kibble and canned cat foods, we aren’t always providing the most nutritious meals we can.
+Even the best cat foods sometimes aren’t going to be as healthy as feeding your cat natural foods like chicken or fish from the grocery store or butcher.